 - U-5765 - West Catawba Avenue to Northcross Drive, Mecklenburg County

-The primary purpose of the project is to improve the traffic-carrying capacity of N.C.
-73 within the study area to operate at an acceptable level of service through 2040.
+The primary purpose is to improve the traffic-carrying capacity within the study area to operate at an acceptable level of service through 2040.
 The secondary purpose is to safely accommodate multi-modal uses of the corridor, including bicycle and pedestrian activities.

-Without improvements, by 2040, traffic on N.C.
+Improvements are needed because by 2040 traffic on N.C.
 73 is projected to increase:

 - 35 percent (approximately 23,900 to 45,500 vehicles per day) between N.C.
 16 and West Catawba Avenue

 - 60 percent (55,000 to 60,000 vehicles per day) between West Catawba Avenue and Northcross Drive

 The proposed project is being developed in conjunction with additional proposed improvements to N.C.
 73 in Mecklenburg & Cabarrus.

 This project is listed as Projects R-5721AB and U-5765 in the N.C.
 Department of Transportation's State Transportation Improvement Program and is funded for $209.9 million.

 |Property acquisition||$25.6 million||$11.3 million||$26.5 million|

 |Construction costs||$88.1 million||$23.8 million||$24.2 million|